1. Homesite Walk

 The Project Manager will meet with you to review the entire building process, introduce you to the construction team, review your selections and confirm the construction schedule for your retirement living home.
 This happens five to six months before settlement.

-Two to three months prior to settlement – and following completion of framing, utilities and insulation – our Construction Team and New Homes Counselor will tour your new home with you.
+Two to three months prior to settlement – and following completion of framing, utilities and insulation – our Construction Team and Sales Associate will tour your new home with you.
 At this time, they will verify your selections and provide an updated schedule for completion of your new home.

 Approximately 45 days before your settlement, the Construction Team will inspect your new home.
 Following this inspection, our Settlement Coordinator will send you a letter confirming your move-in date.